tddixon0/CFA_Hash_Menu/README.md

 ## TO-DO

-Make a UML or an archatecture diagram of project
+- Make a UML or an archatecture diagram of project
+- SQL for menu and prices
+- GUI
+- Cart function that sums up prices
+- Employee login.
+Make a simple if else and input a custom, hard coded 6/8digit pin.
+If pin = ID continue; else restart.
+- Discount- military or senior
+- Reward system

 ## Acknowledgments